rexrainbow/phaser3-rex-notes/docs/docs/gashaponplugin.md

 Pick random item from box.

 - Author: Rex
-- A plugin of scene
+- Member of scene, or game object

 ## Source code